 Students may take leave of absence for various reasons such as:

 The student will submit documentary evidence such as medical certificates to support their request for leave of absence.
-International students are advised to consult Course and Student Administration as taking leave of absence may affect their student pass status.
+International students are advised to consult Student Admin as taking leave of absence may affect their Student’s Pass status.

 Absence from class

 Approval may be granted for the following reasons: official overseas work assignment, reservist training, etc. The student will submit supporting documents to the course executive who will endorse on the supporting documents.
 For absence of more than 5 days, the Programme Lead will endorse the supporting documents.
 The deadline for submission is within 14 working days before the date of absence.

 Approval may be granted for reasons such as sudden illness, emergency or other unavoidable circumstances.
 The student will submit relevant supporting documents and the deadline for submission is within 3 working days from the day of class.